 At least 30 minutes to one hour before any food, drink, or other medications.

 While sitting or standing.
-You should not lie down for at least 30 minutes after taking the medication.
+You should not lie down for at least 30 minutes after taking the medicine.

-Newer medications can be taken weekly or monthly.
-Talk with your doctor to find out which medication is right for you.
+Newer medicines can be taken weekly or monthly.
+Talk with your doctor to find out which one is right for you.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |